Our Leaders

 Cheryl Buchanan

 Cheryl Buchanan is an attorney who learned the power of storytelling and silence-breaking when she worked for a decade on over 500 cases of childhood sexual abuse in Los Angeles.
-She has taught in a wide range of university and college classrooms, from law school to undergraduate Communication Studies and Creative Writing, as well as written for a variety of audiences from college texts to network television.
+She has taught in a wide range of university and college classrooms, from law school to undergraduate Communication Studies and Creative Writing, as well as written for a variety of audiences from academic texts to network television.
 She earned her MFA at Emerson College.
 Cheryl has been the recipient of the Academy of American Poets Prize, the Boston Mayor’s Poetry Prize and the Naugatuck River Review Narrative Poetry Award as well as nominated for a 2016 Pushcart Prize and twice for Best New Poets.
-She was the recipient of the 2018 National Association for Poetry Therapy’s Social Justice Award and serves as Editor of Writers Without Margins: A Journal of Poetry and Prose
+She was the recipient of the 2018 National Association for Poetry Therapy’s Social Justice Award.
+In 2022, she co-produced, In Their Shoes: Unheard Stories of Reentry & Recovery, available on major streaming platforms, and she currently serves as editor of Writers Without Margins: A Journal of Poetry and Prose

 Stratusfier is a soul-traveling artist that uses rap and poetry to condense light after exploring his own darkness.
 His work embraces his Bipolar Disorder and ADHD as a lens to capture the world and acknowledge his experience in it from a neurodivergent perspective.
 His work is featured in Boston’s Mayor’s Poetry Program Selections for 2021.
 He has been the featured poet at Stone Soup Poetry and Untitled Open Mic.
 His work has been published in Oddball Magazine, the Journal Writers Without Margins Volume VI: The Unlocked Edition, and the Journal F(r)iction #19: Arcana.
 His collection of self-published work can be found on the platform Vocal.
 Follow him on Instagram @thestratusfier or on Facebook as Arthur Stratusfier Williams.